tmohammad78/learning/js/Javascript-Hard_parts/README.md

 ### Promises
-We have Micro task queue that has high priority than callback queue and all promise base objects stores in microtask queue and other things like timers store in callback queue
+We have Micro task queue that has high priority than callback queue and all promise base objects stores in microtask queue and other things like timers are stored in callback queue. <br />
+Promise deferred functions in a microtask queue and callback functions in a task queue when the Web Browser Feature finishes . we have another hidden property like onFulfilment , as name onRejection that handles the error handling .